 To be dominant as a footballer you need to be able to play with your back to goal as well as going to goal.
 Everyone knows that we have to face/go to goal, but being good at both is so helpful.
 Forwards are the players who will receive the ball with their back to goal the most, therefore should practice it.
 Below you’ll learn some good ways to practice on your own and hopefully grow in knowledge.
-Coaches love to have forwards who can play with their back to goal because then the team can keep possession of the ball longer.
+Coaches love to have forwards who can play with their back to goal because you can possess the ball and have more options.

 Learning to play with your back to goal